 Google began rolling out the Android Marshmallow update to Nexus devices last October, and the latest trio to receive the update are the Sony Xperia Z3 Tablet, Motorola Droid Turbo 2 and the Blackberry Priv.
 The release of Marshmallow has been slow for many devices – an issue Google must address.
 Want to know when your phone will get Marshmallow?
-Check out our list of devices, from Samsung, Sony, LG, Motorola, Google and more, to see which are in line for the latest Android update and when.
+Check out our list of devices, from Samsung, Sony, LG, Motorola, Google to see which are in line for the latest Android update.

 Highlight recent changes